Grant Opportunities

 Community Assistance Grant

-The following represents the Eligibility Principles that the Community Assistance Grant creators believe best represent their goals for the grant.
+The following represents the Eligibility Principles that the Community Assistance Grant (CAG) creators believe best represent their goals for the grant.
 These grant guidelines are specific to the CAG Grant.
-Northern Piedmont Community Foundation has a set of grant guidelines for all the grant cycles we run throughout the year.
+Northern Piedmont Community Foundation also follows grant guidelines for all the grant cycles.
+Please take a moment to familiarize yourself with both.

-Generally speaking, most successful funding requests do one or more of the following:
+Most successful funding requests will do one or more of the following:

 make quality improvements to existing programs;